-- 1. Type support in the taskbar search box, and then select the HP Support Assistant app. - or - - Click the question mark icon in the taskbar. - 2.
-Select My PC, select the Diagnostics and tools tab, and then select HP Battery Check.
+1. Type support in the taskbar search box, and then select the HP Support Assistant app.

+2. Select My PC, select the Diagnostics and tools tab, and then select HP Battery Check.
 If HP Battery Check indicates that your battery should be replaced, contact support.